Michael Collins (Irish leader): Pact elections

 Negotiations to prevent civil war resulted in, among others, "The Army Document" published in May 1922 which was signed by an equal number of pro- and anti-Treaty IRA officers including Collins, Dan Breen, and Gearóid O'Sullivan.
-This manifesto declared that "a closing of ranks all round is necessary" to prevent "the greatest catastrophe in Irish history."
+This manifesto declared that "a closing of ranks all round is necessary" to prevent "the greatest catastrophe in Irish history".
 It called for new elections, to be followed by the re-unification of the government and army, whatever the result.

-In this spirit and with the organising efforts of moderates on both sides the Collins-de Valera "Pact" was created.
+In this spirit and with the organising efforts of moderates on both sides, the Collins–de Valera "Pact" was created.
 This pact agreed that new elections to the Dáil would be held with each candidate running as explicitly pro- or anti-Treaty and that, regardless of which side obtained a majority, the two factions would then join to form a coalition government of national unity.

 A referendum on the Treaty was also planned but it never took place.
-The Pact elections on 16 June 1922 therefore comprise the best quantitative record of the Irish public's direct response to the Treaty.
-The results were pro-Treaty 58 seats, anti-Treaty 36, Labour Party 17, Independents 6, Farmers party 7, plus 4 Unionists from Trinity College, Dublin.
+The Pact elections on 16 June 1922 therefore comprise the best quantitative record of the Irish public's response to the Treaty.
+The results were pro-Treaty 58 seats, anti-Treaty 36, Labour Party 17, Independents 6, Farmers Party 7, plus 4 Unionists from Trinity College Dublin.

 Assassination of Sir Henry Wilson

-Six days after the Pact elections, Sir Henry Wilson was assassinated by Reginald Dunne and Joseph O'Sullivan—two London-based IRA volunteers, who had served in World War I, in which O’Sullivan had lost a leg—outside Wilson's home at 36 Eaton Place at approximately 2:20 pm.
-He was in full uniform as he was returning from unveiling the Great Eastern Railway War Memorial at Liverpool Street station at 1:00 pm.
-He had six wounds, two of them fatal, to the chest.
-Two police officers and a chauffeur were also shot as the two assassins sought to avoid capture.
-They were then surrounded by a crowd and arrested by other policemen after a struggle.
+Six days after the Pact elections, Sir Henry Wilson was assassinated by Reginald Dunne and Joseph O'Sullivan—two London-based IRA volunteers, who had served in World War I—outside Wilson's home at 36 Eaton Place at approximately 2:20 pm.
+He was in full uniform as he was returning from unveiling the Great Eastern Railway War Memorial at Liverpool Street station at 1pm.
+Shot while he crossed the pavement from a taxi to his house, Wilson suffered six wounds to the chest.
+Two police officers and a chauffeur were also shot as the assassins sought to avoid capture.
+They were surrounded by a crowd and arrested by other policemen.
 Dunne and O'Sullivan were convicted of murder and hanged on 10 August 1922.

-A British Army field marshal, Wilson had recently resigned his commission and been elected an MP for a constituency in Northern Ireland.
-He had a long history as one of the chief British leaders opposing Collins in the Irish conflict.
-At that time Wilson had served as military advisor to the Northern Ireland government led by James Craig, in which role he was seen to be responsible for the B-Specials and for other sources of loyalist violence in the north.
-The debate concerning Collins' involvement continued in the 1950s, when a number of statements and rebuttals on the subject were published in periodicals.
-These were re-printed with additions in Rex Taylor's 1961 book, Assassination: the death of Sir Henry Wilson and the tragedy of Ireland.
+A British Army field marshal, Wilson had resigned his commission and been elected an MP for a constituency in Northern Ireland.
+He had a long history as one of the chief British leaders opposing Collins in the conflict.
+Wilson had served as military advisor to the Northern Ireland government led by James Craig, in which role he was seen to be responsible for the B-Specials and other loyalist violence in the north.
+The debate concerning Collins' involvement continued in the 1950s when statements and rebuttals on the subject were published in periodicals.
+These were reprinted with additions in Rex Taylor's 1961 book, Assassination: the death of Sir Henry Wilson and the tragedy of Ireland.
 Participants in that discussion were Joe Dolan, Florence O'Donoghue, Denis P. Kelleher, Patrick O'Sullivan, and others.